-What Are Savings and Loans?
-History and Today
+Savings and Loans, Their History and Operations

 Before the Great Depression, mortgages were 5 to 10-year loans that had to be refinanced or paid off with a large balloon payment.
 By 1935, 10 percent of all U.S. homes were in foreclosure, thanks to these harsh terms and falling housing prices.
 To stop the carnage, the New Deal did these three things: